rahulkishorparida/dodo-payments-assignment/README.md

 - SecurityContext
 - Gatekeeper
 - Sealed Secrets
 - A separate GitOps repository (`dodo-payments-gitops`) is configured as the source of truth for Kubernetes manifests.
+ArgoCD continuously monitors this repository and automatically synchronizes changes to the cluster.

 ArgoCD is configured with: